Last updated on March 13th, 2019 at 11:18 pm

 - Ability to set up running ‘tabs’ for customers

 Pricing for Talech is very, very simple and straightforward.
 You simply choose a package and pay a monthly fee that is billed to you annually.
-There are no setup fees or hidden costs and you have a choice between 3 packages; Standard, Premium and Enterprise.
+There are no setup fees or hidden costs and you have a choice between 4 packages: Starter, Standard, Premium and Enterprise.

-The Standard package is best for small to medium sized restaurant owners that need all of the basic functionality but can settle without features like inventory alerts, table layouts, and the ability to merge or split orders among a few others things.
+The Standard package is best for small to medium sized restaurant owners that need all of the basic functionality but also want features like inventory alerts, table layouts, clock in, timesheets, bar code labeling, and the ability to merge or split orders among a few others things.

-Lastly, there is the Enterprise package.
-This package is geared toward those who are running large businesses.
-Unfortunately, the price for the Enterprise package is not made public, you will need to request a quote if you wish to purchase this package.
+The Enterprise package is geared toward those who are running large businesses.
+Unfortunately, the price for the Enterprise package is not made public.
+You will need to request a quote if you wish to purchase this package.

 Here is a breakdown of the monthly package prices that are available, however: